vuejs/docs/src/guide/essentials/list.md

 </div>

 :::tip Note
-When iterating over an object, the order is based on the enumeration order of `Object.keys()`, which isn't guaranteed to be consistent across JavaScript engine implementations.
+When iterating over an object, the order is based on the enumeration order of `Object.keys()`, which has only been well-defined in modern versions of ECMAScript and could be inconsistent in older JavaScript engines.
 :::

 ## `v-for` with a Range